1Solon/obsidian/College/Machine Learning/ML Lecture 8.md

 ### Practical Applications

-- ANNs excel in tasks requiring the modeling of complex relationships, such as image recognition, natural language processing, and more.
+- ANNs excel in tasks requiring the modelling of complex relationships, such as image recognition, natural language processing, and more.
 Their ability to learn from data makes them versatile tools for a wide range of applications.

 ### Considerations